The 'Got Milk?' ads are back but they're not like the ones you remember - Local News 8

 “I grew up with the ‘Got Milk?’ campaign, and so I really love that they’re bringing it forward to a new generation of kids,” Ledecky said in an interview with CNN Business.

 Milk remains a staple in 94% of American households, according to MilkPEP.
 But consumption has been on a downward trend in recent years.
-Sales of milk, which run north of $10.5 billion per year have been down about 2% to 2.5% annually, said Doug Adams, president of Prime Consulting Group, which works with MilkPEP.
+Milk sales, which IRI data pegs around $14 billion per year, have been declining about 2% to 2.5% annually, said Doug Adams, president of Prime Consulting Group, which works with MilkPEP.

 Adams attributed the declines to broader shifts in Americans’ eating behaviors.
 When people started to eat more meals away from home, they drank less milk, he said.

-Note: Correction: This story has been updated to include IRI annual milk sales data cited by Prime Consulting Group and MilkPEP.